AGSTRANGER/mailjet-confirmemail/README.md

 [^1^]: _For a more detailed explanation of the security benefits, refer to the [Security through Hashing and Checksum](#security-through-hashing-and-checksum) section._

+**Security Measures:**

+- **Secure Hashing Process:**
+  - The `generateMD5Hash` function responsible for hashing is kept secure within the server-side code and is not exposed to external entities.
+This ensures that only legitimate users with proper access can generate valid MD5 hashes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.